 \subsection{Discovering active sensing motifs in a flying agent}

-To illustrate the applications of BOUNDS for identifying active sensing motifs, we apply it to a 3D model of a quadcopter drone flying in the presence of ambient wind (see \hyperref[sec:Methods]{Methods}).
+We applied BOUNDS to a 3D kinematic quadcopter model flying in ambient wind to discover active sensing motifs (see \hyperref[sec:Methods]{Methods}).
 The primary state variables consist of the agent's attitude (roll $\phi$, pitch $\theta$, yaw $\psi$), translational velocity ($v_x$, $v_y$, $v_z$) in the body-level frame, altitude ($z$), and ambient wind speed ($w$) and direction ($\zeta$).
-We assume the agent has an air flow sensor measures the apparent air flow speed ($a$) and direction ($\gamma$) and an accelerometer that measures the acceleration magnitude ($q$) and direction ($\nu$).
-We also assume the agent has a vision system that can measure ventral optic flow magnitude ($r=g/z$) and direction ($\beta$), where the ground speed magnitude is defined as $g=\sqrt{{v_x}^2 + {v_y}^2}$ .
-In addition, we assume that our agent has access to its own yaw measurement $\psi$.
-These measurements make up different components of the wind vector ``triangle" (\autoref{fig:figure_2_a}--\autoref{fig:figure_2_b}) experienced by any flying agent \citep{VanBreugel2021a}, and pose interesting active sensing questions that can be answered via BOUNDS.
+We assume that the agent has several body-level sensors: heading $\psi$, an air flow sensor to measure apparent air flow speed ($a$) and direction ($\gamma$), an accelerometer that provides the acceleration magnitude ($q$) and direction ($\eta$), and a vision system that measures ventral optic flow magnitude ($r=g/z$) and direction ($\beta$).
+These measurements make up components of the wind vector ``triangle" (\autoref{fig:figure_2_a}--\autoref{fig:figure_2_b}) experienced by any flying agent \citep{VanBreugel2021a}, and pose interesting active sensing questions that can be answered via BOUNDS.

-In general, active sensing motifs will correspond to different combinations of state values, and changes in states, that can be reached via control within the state space $\vect{x}$.
-Therefore, it is best practice to employ a methodical exploration of the state space and identify the regions corresponding to increasing observability.
-However, for illustrative purposes, we examine a limited set of motifs that can easily be visually identified for a flying agent: 1) acceleration, 2) deceleration, 3) turning while changing heading, 4) turning without changing heading (offset turn), and 5) a small turn through the upwind direction ($\zeta=0$) (\autoref{fig:figure_2_c}).
-We then asked which states become more or less observable for these motifs depending on what sensors were available.

-We simulated a state trajectory with a sequential combination of these motifs for constant wind and evaluated the observability of each state variable as a function of the trajectory (\autoref{fig:figure_2_c}).
-For brevity, we focus on the wind direction $\zeta$, altitude $z$, and ground speed $g$ state variables.
-Note that $g$ is not in the original state space of our model (see \hyperref[sec:Methods]{Methods}) and required our coordinate transformation step in BOUNDS.